 - 3/4 teaspoon cinnamon

 - 2 teaspoons coconut oil

-- Add eggs, flour, hemp hearts, sorghum syrup, baking powder, salt, ginger, cinnamon, and coconut oil to the sweet potatoes.
+Wash and peel sweet potatoes and grate in a food processor or by hand.
+Place grated sweet potatoes in a large bowl and add eggs, flour, hemp hearts, sorghum syrup, baking powder, salt, ginger, cinnamon, and coconut oil to the sweet potatoes.
+Mix well.

-- Place in oven for 20 minutes, then flip the pancakes over for an additional 10 minutes.
+Bake in oven for 20 minutes, turn latkes and bake for an additional 10 minutes.

 Serving size: 1 serving (5 mini latkes), Calories: 150 Fat: 7 g Saturated fat: 3 g Carbohydrates: 16 g Sugar: 5 g Sodium: 300 mg Fiber: 3 g Protein: 6 g Cholesterol: 65 mg

 Disclosure: Triad to Wellness has provided nutrition communication services to The Sorghum Checkoff.
 However, we were not compensated for this post.
 All opinions are our own.